-Firstly, Tasting notes is the default choice in the general search box in the top-right-hand corner of the home page (see below left, circled in red) and this will take you straight to the Tasting notes search.
-You can still scroll through the other choices in the drop-down menu to search the Oxford Companion to Wine, the Members' forum and the rest of the site (see below right, also circled in red).
+Tasting notes is the default choice for the general search box at the very top of the home page (see below, circled in red, in figure 1) and this will take you straight to the Tasting notes search.
+You can still scroll through the other choices in the drop-down menu to search the Oxford Companion to Wine, the Members' forum and the Rest of the site, ie all the other articles (see below, figure 2).

-Most important point: When the results come up, you can order them as you wish by clicking on the headings.
-So if, for example, you want the most recent tasting note first, click on 'Date tasted'.
-If you want to order them by vintage, click on 'Vintage'.
+Important point: When the results come up, you can order them as you wish by clicking on the headings (see figure 5 above).
+So if, for example, you want to order them by vintage, click on 'Vintage'.
+If you seek the most recent tasting note first, click on 'Date tasted'.
 If you want to order them by score, guess what...
 And you can order them alphabetically by Producer, or Wine name.
-You can change which way they are ordered (for example, oldest to youngest or youngest to oldest) by clicking on the title again.
+You can change which way they are ordered (for example, oldest to youngest or youngest to oldest) by clicking on the title of the column again.

-Using all permutations available, it is very easy to see tasting notes on a particular wine over lots of different vintages, or vice versa, or, say, all Bordeaux 1998 over a certain score, or all of them ready to drink from 2012, or all notes published in 2005.
-It's just a question of filling in the relevant fields, and then ordering the results as you wish.
+Using all the permutations available, it is very easy to see tasting notes on a particular wine over lots of different vintages, or many different wines of a certain appellation or region from a single vintage or, say, all Bordeaux 1998 over a certain score, or all of them ready to drink from 2012, or all notes published in 2005.
+It's just a question of filling in the relevant fields in the right hand column shown in Figure 4, and then ordering the results as you wish.

 If you have any problems with searching, please get in touch with us via the Contact us link below right.